10 Hottest New Recycled Clothing Brands of the Year

 Price Range: $$

 Vitamin A uses a range of sustainable materials with 7 different recycled fabrics, including EcoLux, the first premium swim fabric made from recycled nylon.
-They produce affordable but high-quality clothes that are built to last, and look amazing.
+All packaging is biodegradable or compostable, and local production in California helps maintain high standards for working conditions and quality control.

 KEY FACTS